 As part of our effort to promote information access at the local level, all research conducted through or with the Monteverde Institute must include a concrete plan on how the research will be made accessible to a local audience, in both Spanish and English.
 This can be done through presentations, document translation, talks in local schools or other methods.
 Costs associated with information dissemination should be incorporated into your project budget.

 The Monteverde Institute is open to developing and seeking funding for collaborative research projects with universities and other institutions whose research interests and community-focus match our own.
 For example, the Monteverde Institute and the University of South Florida undertook a NSF-funded, 3-year longitudinal study of the impact that ongoing transition from farming to tourism is having on dietary habits and nutritional health of rural Costa Rican households in the Monteverde zone.

 As any other research endeavors, a research partnership must reflect the Institute\'s thematic foci and should include emphasis on developing local research capacities.
-If you are interested in exploring collaborative research opportunities, please contact our Academic Director, Fran Lindau (firstname.lastname@example.org), or Click here to find out more about the application process for Junior and Senior Research Affiliates.
+If you are interested in exploring collaborative research opportunities, please contact us at firstname.lastname@example.org , or Click here to find out more about the application process for Junior and Senior Research Affiliates.

 Each year, the Monteverde Institute undertakes a diversity of research projects in partnership with local and international collaborators.
 To see a list of some of our projects, Click here for more information.

 Researchers visiting Monteverde, and Costa Rica in general, should thoughtfully consider the technical and legal requirements for conducting international research.
 Click here for a list of resources on research permits, IRB processes, dissemination opportunities, potential funding sources and other pertinent information to help you prepare your research proposal and/or project.